spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.10.1 Description

-An optional field for creators of the SPDX file to provide general comments about the creation of the SPDX file or any other relevant comment not included in the other fields.
+An optional field for creators of the SPDX Document to provide general comments about the creation of the SPDX Document or any other relevant comment not included in the other fields.
 The metadata for the Creator comment field is shown in Table 11.

 Table 11 — Metadata for the Creator comment field